-In short, the training regimen is geared toward making your nervous system more efficient and becoming as strong as possible with your current muscularity levels.
+In short, Warrior Zero Bodyweight Challenge focuses on making your nervous system more efficient and becoming as strong as possible with your current muscularity levels.

-While this is all well and true, and this method have a place and time, if you are a skinny guy with little mass on your frame you may need a different plan that builds muscle mass a well, as muscle size is also directly related to strength.
+While this is all well and accurate, and this method has a place and time, if you are a skinny guy with little mass on your frame, you may need a different plan that builds muscle mass as muscle size is also directly related to strength.

 You can then switch over to strength-only training later on to bring your muscle mass to full strength potential.

-However, if you are happy with you muscularity levels or just need to lose fat while increasing strength, efficiency, mobility and coordination at the same time, then the Warrior Zero Bodyweight Challenge may be a right fit.
+However, if you are happy with your muscularity levels or need to lose fat while increasing strength, efficiency, mobility, and coordination simultaneously, then the Warrior Zero Bodyweight Challenge may be the right fit.

-From a combat personnel standpoint, muscle soreness is to be avoided like the plague, that’s why the author devised 3 power principles to adhere to, a kind of training suitable for what he calls Precision Fitness Operators, rather than Average Fitness Joes.
+From a combat personnel standpoint, muscle soreness is as bad as the plague.
+That’s why the author devised three power principles to adhere to, a kind of training suitable for what he calls Precision Fitness Operators rather than Average Fitness Joes.

-The second principle is even more interesting, as it about harnessing any strength leak your body normally goes through in a given movement and channeling these leaks into the task ahead.
+The second principle is even more interesting, as it is about harnessing any strength leak your body typically goes through in a given movement and channeling these leaks into the task ahead.

-In other words, untrained individuals have an inefficient way to perform movements, lacking the coordination and synergistic response of ancillary muscles to aid the main movement, making their muscles work in isolation rather than as muscle chains.
+In other words, untrained individuals have an inefficient way to perform movements, lacking the coordination and synergistic response of ancillary muscles to aid the central movement, making their muscles work in isolation rather than muscle chains.

-A typical example would be a pull-up sequence, whereas pull-up numbers can go up considerably simply by learning how to stabilize and coordinate your body with your core muscles and legs, hence channeling elastic energy in the pull upwards, rather than letting the lats and biceps do all the work.
+A typical example would be a pull-up sequence.
+In contrast, pull-up numbers can go up considerably simply by learning how to stabilize and coordinate your body with your core muscles and legs, hence channeling elastic energy in the pull upwards, rather than letting the lats and biceps do all the work.

-This part of the program addresses this very important aspect of athleticism, helping you become more efficient at moving your body across the planes, helping you improve coordination, save energy or express a better performance with the same raw strength levels.
+This part of the program addresses this critical aspect of athleticism, helping you become more efficient at moving your body across the planes, helping you improve coordination, save energy or express a better performance with the same raw strength levels.

-The third principle is about technical failure.
+The third principle is a technical failure.
 Technical failure is very different from complete muscular failure.
-In muscle building protocols, muscular failure is desirable and required in order to elicit a super compensation between workouts through adequate rest and nutrition.
+In muscle-building protocols, muscular failure is desirable and requires eliciting a super-compensation between workouts through adequate rest and nutrition.

 Hence the idea of technical failure, which means repping out or practicing only until good form starts faltering, then stopping short of muscular failure.

-For those with a muscle building background, the technical failure may be the most difficult aspect to adapt to, used as they are to go all-out and grind rep after rep to muscle exhaustion.
+For those with a muscle-building background, the technical failure may be the most challenging aspect to adapt to, used as they are to go all-out and grind rep after rep to muscle exhaustion.

-If you have never tried it before and do not know how to grease the groove and become sharper and more efficient day in day out, the Warrior Zero Bodyweight Challenge explains it very well, as it is the work of a Marine veteran with real life combat background and lots of accomplishments in the field.
+Suppose you have never tried it before and do not know how to grease the groove and become a sharper and more efficient day in day out.
+In that case, the Warrior Zero Bodyweight Challenge explains it very well, as it is the work of a Marine veteran with real-life combat background and lots of accomplishments in the field.

 Background Of Warrior Zero Bodyweight Challenge

-His recovery phase started at a chance strength seminar attended, among the others attendees, by a Russian tactical professional who introduced him to the importance of an efficient nervous system.
+His recovery phase started at a chance strength seminar attended, among the other attendees, by a Russian tactical professional who introduced him to the importance of an efficient nervous system.

 About Helder Gomes

-Helder Gomes is a top coach, fitness and combatives professional with extensive knowledge and international experience in a vast array of disciplines, seminars and missions.
+Helder Gomes is a top coach, fitness, and combative professional with extensive knowledge and international experience in a vast array of disciplines, seminars, and missions.

-He served as a United States Marine and has hands-on expertise on diverse martial arts, as well as an being a passionate survivalist and outdoorsman, with his own dedicated website about survivalism.
+He served as a United States Marine and has hands-on expertise in diverse martial arts.
+He is also a passionate survivalist and outdoorsman, with his dedicated website about survivalism.